drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/Demuxlet.rst

 First we will need to identify the number of reads from each allele at each SNP location.

+Please note that the ``\`` at the end of each line is purely for readability to put a separate parameter argument on each line.

 .. tabs::

   .. tab:: With ``$INDS`` file